Codartis/DiagramTool/help/Help.md

 > * '[key]' means a dictionary with the given key type.
 > * No multiplicity marker means a multiplicity of '1'.

-> In the case of "other dependencies", the type of the dependency is indicated with a UML stereotype.
+In the case of "other dependencies", the type of the dependency is indicated with a UML stereotype, e.g.: &lt;&lt;typeDefinition&gt;&gt;
-> * E.g.&lt;&lt;typeDefinition&gt;&gt;

 > For relationships between a constructed generic type and it type definition, the type arguments are indicated as labels at the "to" side of the dependency arrow.
 > <div align="center"><img src="images/TypeDefinitionRelationship.png" alt="Type definition relationship"></div>

-## How to use
+## How to use the tool?

 ### Controls at a glance